richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 4. Select **Reactivate** for each user you want to reactivate.

-   After 14 days, the user can't be reactivated.
+   After 14 days, you can't reactivate a user account.

 ## See also